Because to achieve great hair you have to go to the root.

 CONSIDER YOUR STYLE CHOICES

-You may love the look of a sleek braid à la Sade, but your scalp is just not as into it.
+You may love the look of sleek braids, but your scalp is just not as into it.
 In fact, says Dr. Fusco, excessive traction from certain hairstyles is one of the most common reasons why people’s scalps become unbalanced.
 “Braiding your hair or wearing it up in a super secure ponytail every day can cause tension to the scalp making it feel sore to the touch, look slightly red and can even cause hair loss,” Pecis explains.
-Give your scalp a break from taut styles; for instant relief after wearing one, try a leave-on treatment like Oribe Serene Scalp Soothing Leave-On treatment.
+Give your scalp a break from taut styles; for fast relief after wearing one, try a leave-on treatment like Oribe Serene Scalp Soothing Leave-On treatment.
 “It’s lightweight, helps maintain scalp’s moisture balance, and can also be used as a braid aid,” says Pecis.

 YOUR HEALTHY SCALP